a-koz-0610/review-site-instructions/README.md

   - should have a method to find all reviews
   - should have a method to find one review by id
 - Create a ReviewsController class.
-  - It should have a method mapped to a url outputs all reviews and allows the user to add a review via an HTML form
+  - It should have a method mapped to a url outputs all reviews
   - should have a method mapped to a url including an id parameter that outputs the details of a single review

 ## Thymeleaf Tips